 We offer the suggestions below to help you find a Tibbie to love.

-Rescue/Re-Home Alert Emails from TSCA RescueTSCA Rescue maintains a database of persons who want to adopt a Tibetan Spaniel.
-When a Tibbie in TSCA Rescue’s care is ready for a new home, the Rescue Coordinator notifies the prospective adopters on this national waiting list via an email with “Rescue/Re-Home Alert” on the subject line.
-Generally, the emails go to everyone on the waiting list regardless where they are or the Tibbie is.
-The email includes facts about and photos of the Tibbie and explains how to apply to be considered to adopt the Tibbie.
+TSCA Rescue maintains a database of persons from everywhere in North America who have contacted us about adopting a Tibbie.
+This is the “prospective adopter waiting list.”
+When a Tibbie in TSCA Rescue’s care is ready for a new home, the Rescue Coordinator notifies the prospective adopter waiting list via an email with “TSCA Rescue/Re-Home Alert” on the subject line.
+The email Alert includes facts about and photos of the Tibbie and explains how to apply to adopt the Tibbie.
+Generally, the email Alerts first go to everyone on the waiting list in the state where the Tibbie is located and adjacent states.
+However, depending on factors such as the Tibbie’s age and any special needs, we may send the Alerts to more states or even nationwide.

 TSCA Breeder Referral